-#GP(0) If the memory address is in a non-canonical form. #SS(0) If the stack address is in a non-canonical form.
+#GP(0) If the memory address is in a non-canonical form. #SS(0) If the stack address is in a non-canonical form. #PF(fault-code) If a page fault occurs. #AC(0) If an unaligned memory reference is made while the current privilege level is 3 and alignment checking is enabled. #UD If the LOCK prefix is used.

-PXOR- Logical Exc lusive OR
+PXOR-Logical Exclusive OR

-Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description OF EF /r PXOR mm, mm/m64 Valid Valid Bitwise XOR of mm/m64 and mm.
-66 OF EF /r PXOR xmm1, xmm2/m128 Valid Valid Bitwise XOR of xmm2/m128 and xmm1.
+Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description 0F EF / r PXOR mm, mm/m64 Valid Valid Bitwise XOR of mm/m64 and mm .
+66 OF EF / r PXOR xmm1, xmm2/m128 Valid Valid Bitwise XOR of xmm2/m128 and xmm1.

 Performs a bitwise logical exclusive-OR (XOR) operation on the source operand (second operand) and the destination operand (first operand) and stores the result in the destination operand.
 The source operand can be an MMX technology register or a 64-bit memory location or it can be an XMM register or a 128-bit memory location.
-The destination operand can be an MMX technology register or an XMM register.
+The destination operand can be an MMX technology register.
 Each bit of the result is 1 if the corresponding bits of the two operands are different; each bit is 0 if the corresponding bits of the operands are the same.